Fujifilm X-H1 vs Nikon D5

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-H1 has an electronic viewfinder (3690k dots), while the D5 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the X-H1 has a higher magnification than the one of the D5 (0.75x vs 0.72x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-H1, the Nikon D5, and comparable cameras.

 One feature that differentiates the X-H1 and the D5 is in-body image stabilization (IBIS).
-The X-H1 reduces the risk of handshake-induced blur with all attached lenses, while the D5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The X-H1 reduces the risk of handshake-induced blur with all attached lenses, while the D5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the X-H1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).